OrkhanElchuev/2D-Platformer-Game/README.md

 # 2D-Platformer Game
 This is a small project created on Unity for advancing skills in Tile Map creation and working with Palette feature.
+This game was created via help of 2D-game development course on Udemy.
 The game contains 4 short Levels with gradually increasing difficulty.
 ## Screenshots
 ![](Images/Menu.png)
 ![](Images/GamePlay.png)